Government and Public Services

 • Are responsible for ‘operational delivery’ across a vast array of services, ensuring that policy is implemented: for example, administration of pensions and tax, controlling borders, supporting people back to work and running courts.

 Half of all civil servants are women and only 1 in 5 works in London.
-The UK's civil service and government public bodies includes:
+The UK's civil service and Government public bodies include:

 • 424 executive agencies and non-departmental public bodies (NDPBs), making up 75% of the Civil Service, which implement these policies.
 Public bodies are independent organisations that deliver specific functions on behalf of certain departments.